 —Daphne Kalotay, author of Blue Hours

-I'm doing a few events in Boston and New York, and I'd be thrilled to see you!
+I'm doing a few events in Boston, New York, and the surrounding areas and I'd be thrilled to see you!

 9/21 7:00 pm Harvard Bookstore, in conversation with Rishi Reddi | 1256 Mass Ave, Cambridge, MA